||Master of Science in Nursing

 Mission Statement: The Buntain College of Nursing of Northwest University prepares graduates to answer their call to serve God throughout the world and lead others by using their professional expertise as nurses.

 The Buntain College of Nursing’s Master of Science in Nursing (MSN) degree emphasizes leadership, nursing education, policy development and regulatory practice, program evaluation, nursing research, quality improvement, cross-cultural practice and spiritual appreciation.
-You will gain specialized experience and knowledge with the design and implementation of a scholarly project aligned with your nursing interests.
+Students will gain specialized experience and knowledge with the design and implementation of a scholarly project.
 There is also the opportunity for a unique global and educational travel experience and.
 Graduates of the MSN program are prepared to tackle the changing healthcare landscape as the next generation of change agents, innovators, and leaders.

 Program Learning Outcomes

 - Research Methodology: Formulate research questions and hypotheses and determine appropriate research methods that support reliable findings and valid conclusions.

 - Informatics as a Lens: Search available data sets for trends and associations that guide the formulation of effective and efficient health care initiatives.

 - Focused Clinical Exploration: Demonstrate clinical competence rooted in study of the assessment, physiology, pathophysiology, research, and clinical guidelines of a nursing clinical area of focus.

 - Ethical Debate: Write and provide a scholarly defense for a set of personal ethical and spiritual guidelines for servant leadership in an array of settings and moral dilemmas.

 - Cultural Humility: Integrate cultural understanding and sensitivity into health communications, assessments, interventions, programs, and policy in order to lead diverse groups toward the achievement of optimal health outcomes.